Whether you’re an animal activist or an eco-warrior, these tasty plant-based alternatives in Singapore won’t have you missing the meat.

 2. Anew Foods

-Homegrown brand Anew joins the foray into plant-based alternatives with the aim to create healthier versions of our favourite foods.
-Its first stop is a non-GMO plant-based luncheon meat.
+Homegrown brand Anew joins the foray into plant-based meat in Singapore with the aim to create healthier versions of our favourite foods.
+Its first stop is non-GMO plant-based luncheon meat.
 It’s available in three different flavours, so you can create your own spam fries with this meat-free alternative which is high in protein, has no trans fat, and no added preservatives.

 Anew Foods, available online and in selected Fairprice outlets